-2.2.
-Semantic Integration.
+2.2 Semantic Integration

 A semantics-preserving exchange of information between two software applications requires mappings between logically equivalent concepts in the ontology of each application.
-The challenge of semantic integration is therefore equivalent to the problem of generating such mappings, determining that they are correct, and providing a vehicle for executing the mappings, thus translating terms from one ontology into another.
+The challenge of semantic integration is therefore equivalent to the problem of generating such mappings ??, determining that they are correct, and providing a vehicle for executing the mappings, thus translating terms from one ontology into another.

-The Twenty Questions approach ([2]) describes a technique for the semi-automatic generation of semantic mappings from application ontologies to the PSL Ontology, which can then be used to automatically derive direct mappings between application ontologies.
+The Twenty Questions approach ([4]) describes a technique for the semiautomatic generation of semantic mappings from application ontologies to the PSL Ontology, which can then be used to automatically derive direct mappings between application ontologies.

-The work in [6] describes an example of using PSL as a common ontology to facilitate manufacturing process information exchange between two different applications, ProCAP - a process modelling tool based upon the IDEF3 method of systems modelling and ILOG - a C++ library for constraint-based scheduling.
-In a typical scenario, a user of ProCAP describes the types or processes that are necessary to produce some product, specify the order in which these processes must occur (including temporal constraints, where available), and describe what types of resources are necessary for the creation of the product.
-A translator is written between IDEF3 (ProCAP's modelling language) and PSL and another translator is written between PSL and ILOG Scheduler.
-The use of the scheduling software then takes this information, instantiates the types of process and resources specified (i.e., assign machines, people, and specific times to those process and resources), and generates a schedule.
+The work in [8] describes an example of using PSL as a common ontology to facilitate manufacturing process information exchange between two different software applications, ProCAP - a process modelling tool based upon the IDEF3 method of systems modelling and ILOG - a C++ library for constraint-based scheduling.
+In a typical scenario, a user of ProCAP describes the types or processes that are necessary to produce some product, specifies the order in which these processes must occur, and describes what types of resources are necessary for the creation of the product.
+Semantic mappings between the PSL Ontology and the terminology used in IDEF3 and ILOG process descriptions form the basis for translators between the software applications.

+2.3 Building New Ontologies

-2.3.
-Building New Ontologies.
-An ontology with a consistent and complete axiomatization of its intended semantics can be used as a semantic foundation for either building a new ontology or for augmenting an ontology that has an incomplete axiomatization.
-For example, the process model of the semantic web services ontology OWL-S ([?], [4]) contains a taxonomy of control constructs for specifying composite web services; however, the intended semantics of these constructs is expressed in natural language, since it cannot be axiomatized in OWL.
-The work in [1] provides a first-order axiomatization of these constructs using the PSL Ontology.
+An ontology with a consistent and complete axiomatization of its intended semantics can be used as a semantic foundation for either building a new ontology or for augmenting an ontology that has an incomplete axiomatization ??.
+For example, the process model of the semantic web services ontology OWL-S (??, [6]) contains a taxonomy of control constructs for specifying composite web services; however, the intended semantics of these constructs is expressed in natural language, since it cannot be axiomatized in OWL.
+The work in [3] provides a first-order axiomatization of these constructs using the PSL Ontology.